-Radish sambar step-by-step recipe with photos.
+Radish sambar step-by-step recipe with video and photos.

 Sambar is a staple in my kitchen.
 Sambar is called ‘huli’ in Kannada.
 Either sambar or rasam will be on my menu at least 5 times a week and we never get tired of it.
 While I always make rasam with tomatoes, sambar can be made with different vegetables and greens.
 In this recipe, I have used radish or mullangi.
 Radish sambar or mullangi huli is a delight for anyone who loves a bowl of warm dal.
 Freshly roasted spices make it so aromatic and inviting.

 I always cut the radishes into roundels (small discs) and do not dice them.
 I have no idea why, but that’s exactly how I have been eating them all my life.
 I have never seen my mom dice them too.
 Once the husband made radish sambar and diced the radishes instead of cutting them into discs.
 This made my daughter very upset.
-While the love for mullangi huli didn’t let her stop from eating it, she was visibly upset as the radishes were not cut into discs.
+While her love for mullangi huli didn’t let her stop eating it, she was visibly upset as the radishes were not cut into discs.
 I wonder what magic it adds to the dish!